thennothinghappened/GMEdit-Constructor/readme.md

 **Edit Keyboard Shortcuts** option in Preferences!

 ## Planned features include:
+- GMRT support, once the toolchain is better documented and the kinks are worked out.
+Especially once CI usecases start being considered by YYG, that will mark GMRT being stable enough for uses like Constructor.
 - Option for docked console as opposed to full-window

 ## Issues